What is the Common Size Ratio?

 Global common size ratios express a number on a business’ financial statement as a percentage of a denominating relevant number on the statement.
 Thus, all the percentages shown can be easily interpreted and compared to other line items in the financial statement.

-The same methodology can also be applied to the business’ other financial statements in order to get a different perspective of their composition.
+The same methodology can also be applied to the business’ other financial statements in order to get a different perspective.
 For the balance sheet, you can focus on the asset section and divide all line items by the business’ total assets to better understand the company.
 By doing so, you can examine individual asset accounts and get a better understanding of their respective weights on the balance sheet.

 Tailored Common Size Ratios

-Consider again BCD Cookies, which recently reported a revenue of $5 million.
+Consider again as an example BCD Cookies, which recently reported a revenue of $5 million.
 Jack, the business owner, wants to express the figure as a function of a base.
-First off, he must find a base that is relevant to the analysis that he wants to conduct.
+First, he must find a base that is relevant to the analysis that he wants to conduct.

 Supposing that Jack wants to gather additional insights about the way that his business costs are laid out, he may use the cost of goods sold (COGS) as a base.
 Supposing that the business posted a COGS of $2 million, the common size revenue per COGS would be (5 / 2) x 100 = 250%.
 The number could also be expressed as a multiple such as 2.5x.
 Thus, Jack is able to conclude that his revenue is 2.5x the business’ COGS.